Title: | Minimalist Async Evaluation Framework for R |

 tools::SIGINT

-be raised when the socket connection ends.
-For instance, supplying SIGINT
+raised when the socket connection ends.
+For instance, supplying SIGINT allows

-allows a potentially more immediate exit by interrupting any ongoing
+a potentially more immediate exit by interrupting any ongoing evaluation

-there is no longer a socket connection.
-This allows a host session to end
+no longer a socket connection.
+This allows a host session to end and a new

-and a new session to connect at the URL where the daemon is dialled in.
+session to connect at the URL where the daemon is dialled in.
+Daemons must be

 As an example, to perform cleanup of the global environment and garbage collection, specify 9L (1L + 8L).
 The default argument value of TRUE performs all actions apart from garbage collection and is equivalent to a value of 7L.